Your Guide to Planning, Planting, and Growing Elephant Ears

 For elephant ears to reach their full size, they need consistent moisture throughout the summer.
 They also benefit from an application of liquid fertilizer every 2-3 weeks.

 In warm, frost-free climates (zones 9-11), elephant ears can be grown outdoors year-round.
 In cooler areas (zones 3-8) they are usually grown as annuals.
-When planted in spring, they become large, impressive plants within just a few months, so be sure to give them plenty of room.
+When the tubers are planted in late spring, they will become large, impressive plants within just a few months.
+Be sure to give them plenty of room to reach their full potential.

 Where to Plant Elephant Ears